tvanhimbeeck/website-old/_pages/about.md

 I have a strong expertise in many aspects of Quantum Cryptography: from the design of practical implementations using Quantum Optics, to advanced mathematical methods for proving finite-size security.
 I am interested in both numerical and analytical methods, and have experience with a range of different adversarial models, from traditional approaches with Trusted Devices to Fully-Device-Independent security.

 I  received my PhD from the University of Brussels in 2019, under the supervision of Stefano Pironio.
-I then moved to Canada, where I was a postdoctoral researcher in the groups of Norbert Lütkenhaus (University of Waterloo) and Hoi-Kwong Lo (University of Toronto), before joining the group at Telecom Paris.
+I then moved to Canada, where I was a postdoctoral researcher in the groups of Norbert Lütkenhaus (University of Waterloo) and Hoi-Kwong Lo (University of Toronto), before joining my current group at Telecom Paris.

 *Website in construction: stay tuned for updates !*